 Defending From What?

-“You are getting defensive”, “I feel defensive”, “Stop being so defensive”.
+“You are getting defensive,” “I feel defensive,” “Stop being so defensive.”
 These phrases are not uncommon when it comes to couples therapy.
-Whether it is a feeling of defense felt within one person, a perceived defense observed in the other person, or a combination of both, defenses and conversation surrounding defensiveness is part of what moves couples to seek out help.
-As a caveat, if there is physical threat and harm to one’s being then safety should be sought immediately.
-However, this conversation is going to focus more on what might be described as psychological or emotional defenses which arise in the midst of conflict and contribute to couples feeling stuck in cycles of distress.
-Think about moments when you feel most defensive, acknowledge to yourself, “In x,y,z moments I start defending” and then ask yourself, “Defending from what?”
+Whether it is a feeling of defense felt within one person, a perceived defense observed in the other person, or a combination of both, defenses and conversation surrounding defensiveness are part of what moves couples to seek out help.
+As a caveat, if there is a physical threat and harm to one’s being, safety should be sought immediately.
+However, this conversation is going to focus more on what might be described as psychological or emotional defenses that arise in the midst of conflict and contribute to couples feeling stuck in cycles of distress.
+Think about moments when you feel most defensive, acknowledge to yourself, “In x,y,z moments, I start defending,” and then ask yourself, “Defending from what?”
 Some answers you come up with might be along the lines of:

-• I know this argument or disagreement is temporary and therefore my dignity, pride, and sense or self-worth does not need to be attached to the state of this relationship.
+I know this argument or disagreement is temporary, and therefore, my dignity, pride, and sense of self-worth do not need to be attached to the state of this relationship

 If you feel that you and your partner need a little bit of help getting out of defensive patterns we are here to help.
 Otherwise, slow down the defenses, keep reflecting on and validating why those defenses might be there in light of your and your partner’s life context, and be kind to one another.